EugenGanshorn/fungio-google-map/doc/usage/services/geocoding/ivory_geocoder.md

-# Ivory Geocoder
+# Fungio Geocoder

-Warning, if you want to use the Ivory Geocoder, you need to use the Ivory Provider otherwise there is no benefit.
+Warning, if you want to use the Fungio Geocoder, you need to use the Fungio Provider otherwise there is no benefit.

 ## Geocode a position